The irreducible mass and the horizon area of LIGO's black holes: A useful reparametrization

 \section{A useful reparametrization}

-Building on the concept of irreducible mass~\cite{1970PhRvL..25.1596C}, we have presented a new exploitation of current LIGO/Virgo data, studying in particular (i) the energy that is stored inside BH horizons and (ii) the area law.
-We developed a simple model of the expected posterior distributions (Sec.~\ref{simplemodel}) and used it as guidance to analyze individual GW events (Sec.~\ref{individual}).
-Among the systems detected with false-alarm rate $<1 ~{\rm yr}^{-1}$, we find that the BH merger that caused the largest entropy variation relative to the total mass of the binary is GW191109\_010717.
-Looking at the entire catalog of detected systems (Sec.~\ref{popsec}), we computed for the first time the rate of horizon-area increase implied by current data, obtaining $\Delta\mathcal{A} \sim 2 \times 10^{6} M_\odot^2 {\rm Gpc}^{-3} {\rm yr}^{-1}$ ($\sim 4\times 10^{-72} {\rm m}^{-1} {\rm s}^{-1}$ in SI units).
+Building on the concept of irreducible mass~\cite{1970PhRvL..25.1596C} and horizon area \cite{1971PhRvL..26.1344H}, we have presented a new exploitation of current LIGO/Virgo data, studying in particular (i) the energy that is stored inside BH horizons and (ii) the increase of entropy.

-In a nutshell, the explorations presented in this paper can be summarized in the following reparametrization of the BH properties:
+We have developed a simple model of the expected posterior distributions (Sec.~\ref{simplemodel}) and used it as guidance to analyze individual GW events (Sec.~\ref{individual}).
+In a nutshell, our explorations can be summarized in the following reparametrization of the BH properties:

 While a Kerr BH is usually described by its mass $M$ and spin $\chi$, its energy contributions are best expressed in terms of the irreducible mass $\Mirr$ and the rotational mass $M_{\rm spin}$.
 The explicit transformations are given by